-EQ Ear Training for Mixing Engineers : TrainYourEars EQ 2.0
+EQ Ear Training for Mix Engineers : TrainYourEars EQ 2.0 – Reduced in Price Forever

 What is EQ Sweeping?

 Strap on an EQ plugin of your choice, on a piece of audio of your choice, and start sweeping through the frequency spectrum of that particular piece of audio.
-You’ll go from 20 Hz to 20Khz (the audible frequency range our ears are blessed with at birth – note that as we age, we’ll start suffering from hearing loss), while trying to detect the frequencies that make certain sounds sound the way they sound.
+You’ll go from 20 Hz to 20Khz (the audible frequency range our ears are blessed with at birth), while trying to identify the frequency areas that make certain sounds sound the way they sound.

 Do this often enough, and over time, EQ sweeping can help you answer questions such as:

 - Where’s the sub of that kick drum sample?

 - What makes this kick drum punch?

 - Where’s the ‘click’ of this kick drum?